oracle-quickstart/oci-cockroachdb/README.md

 # oci-quickstart-cockroachdb

-These is a Terraform module that deploys [CockroachDB](https://www.cockroachlabs.com/) on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
+This is a Terraform module that deploys [CockroachDB](https://www.cockroachlabs.com/) on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
 It is developed jointly by Oracle and Cockroach Labs.

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).

 ## Clone the Module
 Now, you'll want a local copy of this repo.
 You can make that with the commands:

     git clone https://github.com/oracle/oci-quickstart-cockroachdb.git
     cd oci-quickstart-cockroachdb/terraform